arturonline/docs/php/Laravel/new/existing database.md

 To use your database with laravel you should provide laravel with the table name (1), the timestamps columns (2) and the name of the primary key (3) id if is different from **id**:

-- 1 Specify the table name
+- 1 So first we will tell our model which table to look for in the database which is master_posts:

 ```php
 namespace App;